Contact Information

 • Are dry cows provided adequate shade and cool, clean water?

-2) Forages and/or ration fed during the summer does not provide adequate energy or other nutrients to maintain milk production
+2) Forages and/or ration fed and/or consumed (don't forget to look at reductions in feed intake) during the summer does not provide adequate energy or other nutrients to maintain milk production

 Areas to evaluate: Contact your nutritionist and retest forages and rebalance rations to reflect forages and other feeds currently being fed.